turing-trading/tt-mcp-grafana/README.md

 - **Query Loki metadata:** Retrieve label names, label values, and stream statistics from Loki datasources.

 ### Incidents

-- **Search, create, update, and close incidents:** Manage incidents in Grafana Incident, including searching, creating, updating, and resolving incidents.
+- **Search, create, and update incidents:** Manage incidents in Grafana Incident, including searching, creating, and adding activities to incidents.

 ### Sift Investigations
-- **Create Sift investigations:** Start a new Sift investigation for analyzing logs or traces.

 - **List Sift investigations:** Retrieve a list of Sift investigations, with support for a limit parameter.
 - **Get Sift investigation:** Retrieve details of a specific Sift investigation by its UUID.
 - **Get Sift analyses:** Retrieve a specific analysis from a Sift investigation.